General Care and Cleaning

 - High contrast patterns = lower resistance to visible UV aging + shows less dirt and blemishes

-Duradek membranes are designed with proven blends of color, print and texture which present the longest lasting appearance performance the industry can offer, but there are a few things to be aware of when making your color and pattern selection.
+Duradek membranes are designed with proven blends of color, print and texture which present the longest lasting appearance performance the industry can offer.
+Our inks and printing technology are the same as what is used for pool liners (which sit in chemicals and full sun exposure) – a strong indicator as to how well they perform.
+However, there are a few things to keep in mind when making your color and pattern selection.

 - Outdoor vinyl flooring with higher contrast in the print may show signs of fading sooner than low contrast colors.
 However, high contrast in the print helps to hide blemishes in the floor surface.